by Janis / 0 comments - Orginally published:29th March 2019

 The view from the Boboli Gardens

-This 111-acre garden has an amazing collection of 16th to 18th-century statues & sculptures.
+This 111-acre garden has a fantastic collection of 16th to 18th-century statues & sculptures.
 Hidden grottos and has some lovely shady places to sit and relax.
-From the gardens, you can also enjoy an incredible view across the rooftops of Florence with the Duomo playing centre stage of the skyline.
+From the gardens, you can also enjoy an incredible view across the rooftops of Florence, with the Duomo playing centre stage of the skyline.

-If you enjoy a riverside stroll take a wander along Arno River, it’s a reasonably peaceful walk, and you get to see some wonderful architecture and enjoy a shot of Italian coffee.
+If you enjoy a riverside stroll, take a wander along the Arno River.
+It’s a reasonably peaceful walk, and you get to see some incredible architecture and enjoy a shot of Italian coffee.

 Stroll along the riverbank of the Arno